 Strip-CutMeets security levels 1, 2.
 While it offers the lowest protection, these machines are very simple (reliable), fast and cheap.
 A typical A4 sheet is cut into ~34 long strips (1/4″ wide).

-Cross-CutThis is the next step for security levels 3, 4, 5, sometimes reffered to as Confetti-cut because of the particles’ diamond-like shape.
-Such paper shredder contains two blades rotating in opposite directions to cut paper into small cross-sectional shreds of around 360 pieces (3/16″ x 1-27/32″).
+Cross-CutThis is the next step for security levels 3, 4, 5, sometimes referred to as Confetti-cut because of the particles’ diamond-like shape.
+Such devices contain two blades rotating in opposite directions to cut the paper into small cross-sectional shreds of around 360 pieces (3/16″ x 1-27/32″).
 Usually priced in mid-range it is the best home paper shredder, great for destroying highly confidential documents.

 Micro-CutMicro cut paper shredders offer the highest level of security.
 The principle is the same as for Cross-Cut types (two blades rotating in opposite directions), but the result is 2000-3000 pieces of paper (5/32″ x 15/32″).
-While the security is very high, these machine are expensive and slow.
-You can find some of the best micro-cut shredders in our paper shredders reviews section.
+While security is on a very high level, these machines are expensive and slow.
+You can find some of the best micro-cut models in our paper shredders reviews section.

 How much and how often?

-Sheet capacity refers to a number of sheets you can shred at the same time (6, 8, 12, …).
+Sheet capacity refers to the number of sheets you can shred at the same time (6, 8, 12, …).

 Continuous run time is the maximum time a shredder can run in a single session.
 This time is limited because a lot of heat is produced during shredding.
 When the machine becomes too hot, it indicates (LED light) that a cool down is required.

 Cooldown time specifies how long it takes to cool down (after a continuous run) and be ready for the next session.
 In case you are going to share a paper shredder with other people or colleagues, then prefer longer continuous and shorter cool down time.

 Based on how many sheets of paper per day need to be destroyed (average), the following classes are defined: